 Butterflies of Oregon is both an online guide to Oregon's butterfly species and a record of my endeavor to photograph all of Oregon's regularly occurring and breeding described butterfly species inside the borders of the state.
 As I continue to pursue images of those remaining species that have as yet eluded me and my camera, I plan to use the website, the information I’ve collected, and the stories about the butterflies and the photos to educate interested folks about native butterflies in Oregon, their habitats, their ecology and their conservation.
 Public presentations, and educational publications are likely to come with time.
 Check back here for updates or sign up to be notified of new Blog entries.

 All of the photographs of live butterflies in this website were taken by myself, Neil Bjorklund, of wild, un-manipulated butterflies, within the borders of Oregon.
-These photos are the best images sifted from my library of more than 6,300 photos of butterflies in Oregon (as of May 2020).
-Considering all the photos that weren't high enough quality to keep, it’s safe to say I’ve taken more than 8,500 photos of butterflies in Oregon to produce this set of about 300!
+These photos are the best images sifted from my library of more than 10,000 photos of butterflies in Oregon (as of fall 2023).
+Considering all the photos that weren't high enough quality to keep, it’s safe to say I’ve taken something like 12,000-15,000 photos of butterflies in Oregon to produce this set of about 300!

-The images of pinned butterflies from the Oregon State Arthropod Collection were taken by me and by Dana Ross, lepidopterist extraordinaire.
-Thank you, Dana!
+The images of pinned butterflies from the Oregon State Arthropod Collection were taken by me and by Dana Ross, lepidopterist extraordinaire, with support from Paul Hammond who selected the specimens for us.
+Thank you, Dana and Paul!

 Sony RX10 Mark IV